versotile-org/tauri-runtime-verso/README.md

 }
 ```

-For more, take a look at the [hello world example](examples/helloworld)
+For more, take a look at the [hello world example](examples/helloworld), or the [documentation](https://versotile-org.github.io/tauri-runtime-verso/tauri_runtime_verso)